Identity Verification

 Identity Verification key pair

 Identity verification requires authenticating the end-user with your authentication server before logging them into OneSignal.
-When the end-user authenticates with your backend, generate the OneSignal JWT and include it in the auth response to the device.
-If your app doesn’t run on its own backend servers, consider setting up a lightweight server dedicated to verifying users and generating OneSignal JWTs.
-We recommend a JWT Library to sign your JWTs.
+When the end-user authenticates with your backend, generate the token and include it in the auth response to the device.
+If your app doesn’t run a backend server, consider setting up a lightweight server to verify users and generate these tokens.

 Signing the JWT

-The JWT must be signed using the ES256 algorithm.
+Sign the JWT using the ES256 algorithm.
 Ensure your backend is configured to use this signing method to avoid verification issues when sending the JWT to OneSignal.
+We recommend a JWT Library to do this.

 import jwt from 'jsonwebtoken';